SDM-PSI reference manual

 Please find more information on the methods in the following articles:

-- SDM method 2/3 (comparisons and linear models): Radua J, van den Heuvel OA, Surguladze S and Mataix-Cols D. Meta-analytical comparison of voxel-based morphometry studies in obsessive compulsive disorder vs other anxiety disorders.
+- Meta-comparisons: Radua J, van den Heuvel OA, Surguladze S and Mataix-Cols D. Meta-analytical comparison of voxel-based morphometry studies in obsessive compulsive disorder vs other anxiety disorders.
 Arch Gen Psychiatry 2010; 67:701-711.

-- SDM method 3/3 (effect-sizes and variances): Radua J, Mataix-Cols D, Phillips ML, El-Hage W, Kronhaus DM, Cardoner N and Surguladze S. A new meta-analytic method for neuroimaging studies that combines reported peak coordinates and statistical parametric maps.
+- Effect sizes (ES-SDM): Radua J, Mataix-Cols D, Phillips ML, El-Hage W, Kronhaus DM, Cardoner N and Surguladze S. A new meta-analytic method for neuroimaging studies that combines reported peak coordinates and statistical parametric maps.
 Eur Psychiatry 2012; 27:605–611.

-- SDM specific TBSS preprocessing and template: Peters BD, Szeszko PR, Radua J, Ikuta T, Gruner P, DeRosse P, Zhang JP, Giorgio A, Qiu D, Tapert SF, Brauer J, Asato MR, Khong PL, James AC, Gallego JA and Malhotra AK.
+- Fractional anistropy (TBSS): Peters BD, Szeszko PR, Radua J, Ikuta T, Gruner P, DeRosse P, Zhang JP, Giorgio A, Qiu D, Tapert SF, Brauer J, Asato MR, Khong PL, James AC, Gallego JA and Malhotra AK.
 White matter development in adolescence: diffusion tensor imaging and meta-analytic results.
 Schizophrenia Bull 2012; 38:1308-1317.

 - Cortical thickness (FreeSurfer): Li Q, Zhao Y, Chen Z, Long J, Dai J, Huang X, Lui S, Radua J, Vieta E, Kemp GJ, Sweeney JA, Li F and Gong Q. Meta-analysis of cortical thickness abnormalities in medication-free patients with major depressive disorder.
 Neuropsychopharmacology 2019; in Press.